IMK5/jdbcSpringbootSecurity/README.md

-# jdbcSpringbootSecurity
+# Using JDBC and MySQL with Spring Security
-* How to setup JDBC authentication with Spring Security from scratch
+* How to setup JDBC authentication with Spring Security and mySql from scratch*
+* Dependencies:
+  - Web security
+  - JDBC API
+  - H2 DB
+  - MySQL connector